 - Represented a man who was hit at an intersection while driving his motorcycle.
 Without filing a lawsuit, Kristin negotiated a settlement with the at-fault driver for the full amount of her insurance company's policy limits.
 Kristin then successfully argued that the at-fault driver was underinsured and obtained the full policy limits from her own client's insurance company.

-- Achieved a defense verdict in a $1 million complex personal injury binding arbitration involving an auto accident.
+- Achieved a defense verdict while defending against a $1 million complex personal injury binding arbitration involving an auto accident.

-- Achieved a defense verdict in a bench trial involving a contract dispute between two businesses about an indemnity clause.
+- Achieved a defense verdict in a bench trial while defending against a breach of contract claim between two businesses concerning an indemnity clause.